 According to Food Allergy Research & Education (FARE), symptoms may not occur until three to six hours after eating.

 Like allergies to nuts, people who are allergic to sesame seeds can experience severe reactions.
-These allergies are very rare, and estimated to only affect about 0.1 percent of people in the United States.
+These allergies are very rare and estimated to affect about 0.1 percent of people in the United States.

 For this reason, people who are allergic to latex are cautioned of potential reactions to avocados.
 If you’re allergic to latex and have bad reactions to avocados, then you may also be allergic to potatoes, tomatoes, chestnuts, papaya, bananas, or kiwis.

 If you’re allergic to marshmallows, the ingredient gelatin is most likely causing your problems.
 Gelatin is a protein formed when connective tissue from animals is boiled.
 Some people are allergic to this protein.
 Gelatin can also be found in gummy candies, chewy candies, and frosted cereals.